 Become a Certified Authorized Provider to Conduct a DID

-LIDDAs can request that the Texas Department of Aging and Disability Services (DADS) certify an employee other than a licensed psychologist to conduct a determination of intellectual disability (DID).
+LIDDAs can request that the Texas Health and Human Services Commission certify an employee other than a licensed psychologist to conduct a determination of intellectual disability (DID).
 This can be especially helpful to LIDDAs that are facing an increase in the number of DIDs to be completed with the launch of Community First Choice.

 Explanation of services and supports